tetra-1/Resizer-WindowerV4/README.md

 * This should be compatible with other appearance addons, as long as they don't change the above packets for whatever reason.
 I only use DressUp though, so no guarantees.
 * I couldn't make autoupdating the player's size work without packet injection, so you have to do it manually after every size change.
 * As far as I know I'm the first person to find and modify the flags responsible for a player's size, so I have no idea if this will break anything long term.
 All I know is I've been using it for weeks without issues so that's good enough in my book.
 * Currently this addon only changes your size and no one else's.
 If you notice anyone else's size changing, that's a bug.
-I might add this feature later, but it'd be a lot easier for me if Square just gave us fantasia already so everyone else has to pay for you to see their changes.

 ## Credits/Thanks
 * Tetra - I made this :)